 At closing, the transaction has appointed a back-up servicer facilitator, Circumference FS (Luxembourg) S.A.
 The back-up servicer facilitator will use reasonable commercial endeavours to find a back-up servicer in case of a servicer insolvency or another servicer termination event.
-The servicing fee reserve will be available to cover the replacement servicer's fees.
 In the event of servicer insolvency or another event, the transaction will have available the principal to pay interest, the cash reserve and excess spread.